South African poultry industry warns of imminent breakout of avian flu

 SA’s poultry industry has warned of an imminent outbreak of bird flu, which it is powerless to prevent.
 The South African Poultry Association (Sapa) said such an outbreak would be “catastrophic” because a vaccination programme has yet to be introduced for the poultry sector.

-There are several farms of concern in Gauteng, which bore the brunt of the outbreak.
+There are several farms of concern in Gauteng, which bore the brunt of last year’s outbreak.
 Some producers are refusing to cull their chickens because they have applied for exemptions from the Department of Agriculture, Land Reform and Rural Development (DALRRD) and are awaiting an outcome.

 Dr Alan Kalake, the director of veterinary transversal services in Gauteng, told a panel discussion on lessons learned from South Africa’s deadliest avian flu outbreak that “some elements” of the poultry industry were uncooperative with the state in taking measures to stamp out the virus.